-Buying and holding great stocks is the best way to consistently generate wealth over the long term.
-But finding the market's best stocks is easier said than done.
+There's no question that the stock market is the best way to predictably generate wealth over the long term.
+But finding the best stocks the market has to offer is easier said than done.

-So to help get you started to that end, we asked three top Motley Fool investors to each pick a stock that they believe is poised to double investors' money.
-Read on to see why they chose Boston Beer (NYSE: SAM), YY (NASDAQ: YY), and Magellan Midstream Partners (NYSE: MMP).
+To that end, we asked three top Motley Fool investors to each pick a stock that they believe could double your money.
+Read on to learn why they like Markel (NYSE: MKL), Baozun (NASDAQ: BZUN), and Constellation Brands (NYSE: STZ).

 Continue Reading Below

-10 stocks we like better than Boston BeerWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than MarkelWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Boston Beer wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Markel wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!